- Do you feel like no matter how much you try there is always conflict in your family?

 What if my teen does not want to do family therapy?

-If you teen is resistant to family therapy they may need to experience therapy on their own first and establish a trust in the counselor and the therapeutic process.
+- If your teen is resistant to family therapy they may need to experience therapy on their own first and establish a trust in the counselor and the therapeutic process.

 Does the whole family have to attend?